 - A princess-cut diamond is better able to hide inclusions thanks to the brilliant-cut.

-- Princess cut diamonds usually appear larger than their actual carat weight due to their large table (the face of the diamond’s surface area) size.
+- Princess cut engagement rings usually appear larger than their actual carat weight due to their large table (the face of the diamond’s surface area) size.

 - Due to the princess cut diamonds’ sharp corners, the diamond shape is less durable and can more easily chip.